JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/26-2-Configure authentication for Azure Kubernetes Services.md

 # Configure authentication for Azure Kubernetes Services

 * Two ways of authenticate and authorize access to Kubernetes clusters:
-   * Users and groups can be granted the access to the resources they need by using Kubernetes RBAC
+   * Kubernetes RBAC: Users and groups can be granted the access to the resources they need by using
+      * Kubernetes RBAC is designed to work on Kubernetes resources within an AKS cluster
    * It is possible to secure an Azure Kubernetes Service (AKS) even further, by using Azure Active Directory and Azure RBAC
+      * Azure RBAC is designed to work in resources within your Azure Subscription

+## Kubernetes RBAC

+* Roles
+* ClusterRoles
+* RoleBindings
+* ClusterRoleBindings
+* Kubernetes service account

 ## Application Gateway Ingress Controller